 The demand for accountants in Canada is high and an accounting career is an excellent choice for professionals seeking job stability and competitive wages.
 In every industry, there are opportunities for accountants and clear paths for professional growth.

 The program develops students’ accounting skills through practical techniques.
 Delivery is done entirely through our live online format, allowing students to participate from anywhere in the world, so long as they have internet access.
-The program also has a full-time (mornings or evenings) and part-time option, allowing even the busiest student to enrol.

 Job openings in the accounting field are predicted to significantly increase over the next few years.
 Some possible career opportunities include:

 CA 01: Financial Accounting – Basics (30 hours)

 This course provides an overview of the financial reporting process.
 It concentrates on the recording process and the production of financial statements.
 Perfect for non-accounting majors, accounting topics are presented in small, manageable segments, using clear language and plentiful visuals.
 The course introduces simple tools to allow students to analyze financial information and explain the information contained in the financial statements in their future roles as managers, investors, or other users of financial accounting information.

 CA 02: Financial Accounting – Advanced (42 hours)

 Building on CA 01 Financial Accounting- Basics, this course presents students with more advanced topics in Financial Accounting.
 Advanced topics provide students with in-depth knowledge of assets and depreciation, and examining intangible assets and leases.
 Students will explore and learn about current liabilities and contingencies.
 They will examine stockholders equity and earnings, as well as accounting changes and error corrections.

 CA 03: Computerized Accounting 1 – Sage 50 Accounting (40 hours)